dmerejkowsky/blog/content/post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md

 By now you should start getting nervous.

-TDD helped *me* getting rid of the fear of changing production code by teaching me a way of writing tests and production code in a nice loop that always leads to code that has a high quality and few defects.
+TDD helped *me* getting rid of the fear of changing production code by teaching me a way of writing tests and production code in a nice loop that often leads to code that has a high quality and few defects.

 For this series, I will be trying to do the same thing.
 I'll tell you how to resist the Slow Development Trap, and how to avoid the bugs we discussed (and many others).
 Hopefully next time you'll have to change a CI script it will be less scary.